I'll bet you people watching on a ditto camera panicked.

 But they only edited out a full minute of this thing.

-I was when I watched last night, I was sort of surprised some of the things that they left in.
+When I watched last night, I was sort of surprised some of the things that they left in.

-She'd written a piece Friday in the LA Times, claiming none of that ever happened.
+She'd written a piece Friday in the L.A.
+Times claiming none of that ever happened.

-Uh, but I don't think the Clintons cared about her.
+But I don't think the Clintons cared about her.

 Now, the woman that played Madeline Albright, I thought really got it.

-That was Kiefer Sutherland's mother.
+That was Kiefer Sutherland's mother, who played Madeline Albright.

-Uh her name is Shirley Douglas.
+Her name is Shirley Douglas.

 And it was her father, I think it was her father.

-Now, I don't know if you know this or not, but Amy Madigan and her husband Ed Harris are two of the biggest liberals roaming the Hollywood uh desert that you would ever run into.
+Now, I don't know if you know this or not, but Amy Madigan and her husband Ed Harris are two of the biggest liberals roaming the Hollywood desert that you would ever run into.

 Other than everybody needs work and everybody needs to get paid.